French Drains and Other Concrete Drainage

 Permeable Driveway Surfaces

-Permeable driveway surfaces are a catch-all term for several options allowing water to pass through the driveway to the ground below.
+Permeable driveway surfaces are a catch-all term for several options allowing water to pass through the driveway and drain to the ground below.
 These surfaces can be used in any situation where you want water to be able to drain away from the driveway.
 This can include driveways that are built from scratch or driveways that are being resurfaced.

 There are several different types of permeable surfaces that you can choose from.